strace - trace system calls and signals

 - --read=set

-- Perform a full hexadecimal and ASCII dump of all the data read from file
+- Performs a full hexadecimal and ASCII dump of all the data read from file

 descriptors listed in the specified set.
 For example, to see all input